 How to Manage Third-Party Inherent and Residual Risks

-How to Perform a Risk Assessment in 6 Steps
+How to Perform a Cyber Risk Assessment in 6 Easy Steps

 Step 1: Audit Your Entire Ecosystem

-Audited systems should include processes, functions, and applications both internally and throughout the vendor network.
+Audited systems should include processes, functions, and applications throughout the vendor network.

 Here are some questions to help guide the audit process: